-20.5.3.
-Bags and lists are the most efficient inverse collections

-There is a particular case, however, in which bags, and also lists, are much more performant than sets.
-For a collection with inverse="true", the standard bidirectional one-to-many relationship idiom, for example, we can add elements to a bag or list without needing to initialize (fetch) the bag elements.
+21.5.3.
+Bags and lists are the most efficient inverse collections idiom, for example, we can add elements to a bag or list without needing to initialize (fetch) the bag elements.
 This is because, unlike a set, Collection.add() or Collection.addAll() must always return true for a bag or List.
 This can make the following common code much faster: